microsoft/responsible-ai-workshop/perequisites/note-for-contributors.md

 # Responsible AI Workshop - Note for contributors

-This note is aimed at content contributors on this [Responsible AI Workshop](https://github.com/microsoft/responsible-ai-workshop) GitHub repo.
+This note is aimed at content contributors on this repo.
 It provides advice on editing documents on this repo so that they remain consistent and optimized for readers' understanding.

 ## Notes management